 Serve it cold!
 Make sure there each glass if filled with ice cubes.
-Remember, don’t put ice in the pitcher, as this will water down the sangria and dilute the taste.
+Remember, don’t put ice in the pitcher, as this will water it down and dilute the taste.

 What follows is how I make my red sangria, it's very close to my friend's.
 Every time I make this, I savor the taste of summer.
 More important, perhaps, this one always makes me relish the wonderful people whose paths have intersected mine through the years.

 This recipe is for summer, and all the people, past and present who add brightness and warmth to our lives.